This is some text inside of a div block.

 Work with a recruiter.

-Recruiters (like our team at RFS!) can be a great resource during your job search and should be part of your job search plan.
+Recruiters (like our team at Recruiting from Scratch!) can be a great resource during your job search and should be part of your job search plan.
 Recruiters have inside knowledge on which companies are hiring and can get you a quick intro to a hiring manager.
-If you spend some time reaching out to recruiters in addition to sending job applications, the time it takes to land a new role can become a lot shorter.
+Based on 0+ technical hires we've made since 2019, at 549+ active startup clients, the time to land a new role can become significantly shorter.
+The average time to fill a role, from req open to offer accepted, is 29 days, significantly faster than many self-directed searches.

 Learn more from our blog